 2. Visit the Museum of the Ancient Agora first.
 This will explain in great detail the history of the Agora area, and the way that it developed over the ages.
 It will also help you to understand the buildings that you are about to see.

 3. It's time to switch on a free audio guide.
 A what you ask?
 A free audio guide!
 This Rick Steve's MP3 guide to the Agora is pretty good.
 You can check it out for free here – Audio Guide for the Agora.

 4. Take your time, and find a shady place to soak up the atmosphere.
 There are a number of quiet places where you can sit in the shade, and enjoy the surroundings.

 5. Make sure to see the Byzantine Church of the Holy Apostles.
 It marks a stark contrast to the ancient Greek ruins on the site, and is often overlooked.

-7. Allow at least two hours to really enjoy both the museum and the Ancient Agora itself.
+6. Allow at least two hours to really enjoy both the museum and the Ancient Agora itself.
 If you are following my itinerary for 2 days in Athens you will have an idea what sort of time of day to visit.

 Have you visited the Ancient Agora in Athens, or would you like to?
 Have you got any tips you would like to add?
 I would love to read your comments below!

 1 thought on “Ancient Agora In Athens: Temple of Hephaestus and Stoa of Attalos”

 Visiting the museum first definitely gives you more insight for when you’re walking around the sites.
 Great idea to see it first!